Whatever you want to do or start especially in the areas of training or nutrition, these days you will find plenty of conflicting information.

 Go for a run, yes or no?

 Some will say they educate themselves on one topic.
-Thats a good decision, yet, it actually doesn’t do much for you, statistically.
-First, any expert will tell you that becoming an expert on one topics takes hundreds or even thousands of hours.
+That's a good decision, yet, it actually doesn't do much for you, statistically.
+First, any expert will tell you that becoming an expert on one topic takes hundreds or even thousands of hours.
 Second, who you get educated by determines your education.
 The vegan will tell and argue to not eat meat.
-The meat-lover will tell and argue to eat meat.
+The meat lover will tell and argue to eat meat.
 The lifter will tell and argue to primarily lift weights.
 The runner will tell and argue to primarily run.
-How one argues often determines what to believe over what arguments one actually has.
+How one argues often determines what to believe about what arguments one actually has.
 Education is great, yet often too limiting.
 Primarily for two factors.
 First, how applicable is the specific type of education to what you want to achieve.
-Getting taught by an eskimo how to built an iglo won’t help you much if you live on the seychelles.
-Same as getting taught by someone how to built muscle and loose fat who doesn’t get people to built muscle and loose fat.
-Second, how progress oriented is the education.
+Getting taught by an eskimo how to built an iglo won't help you much if you live on the seychelles.
+Same as getting taught by someone how to built muscle and loose fat who doesn't get people to built muscle and loose fat.
+Second, how progress is oriented to education.
 This is where pragmatism trumps education.

 It works, do it.

 Picture: Sebastian Rudolf went from 20.2% to 7.5% body fat in 9 weeks.
 How?
 Getting his hands dirty and applying what works.